Tag Archives: Brian Tyree Henry

 I enjoyed Superintelligence, the latest comedy from Melissa McCarthy, Bobby Cannavale, Sam Richardson and Ben Falcone more than I expected to.

 Directed by Falcone, the story of Carol (McCarthy), a woman who’s been selected for observation by the world’s first superintelligence that may or may not take over the world isn’t perfect.
-Yet, if you’re a fan of the talented film making team and some good dialogue delivered with perfect comic timing; plus, laughter that you can’t always see coming, then give Superintelligence a chance.
+Yet, if you’re a fan of the talented film making team and some good dialogue delivered with perfect comic timing; plus, laughter that you can’t always see coming, then I say give Superintelligence a chance.

 Besides the above-mentioned highlights, there’s also the chemistry between Carol and Cannavale’s George to enjoy.
 And James Corden’s character is quite fun.
-So much so, that don’t be surprised if, for a good portion of the film, you find yourself thinking:
+So much so, that don’t be surprised if, for a good portion of the film, you find yourself thinking: ‘Should this be what a future with a super-intelligent AI looks like?
+Because if it is I’m in!

 As for what I didn’t completely love about Falcone’s movie, there’s the use of several common movie-making/comedy cliche’s that made the story experience that little bit less special.